qmutz/LXC-Web-Panel/README.rst

-Gantry: LXC-Web-Panel reloaded
+Pantry: LXC-Web-Panel reloaded
 ==========================

 .. image:: https://travis-ci.org/EstudioNexos/LXC-Web-Panel.svg?branch=master
     :target: https://travis-ci.org/EstudioNexos/LXC-Web-Panel

-Gantry is an easy to use Linux Containers manager.
+Pantry is an easy to use Linux Containers manager.

 - NEW Installer to make it even easier to start running.
 - Display some host and container information: IP, CPU, Mem and Disk usage.